 When the aliens invade the world again, he finds the Ultrasuit passed on by his father to save the world once again.

-Ultraman is a sequel of Ultraman: A Special Effects Fantasy Series.
-It is made by crew from both Japan and American countries.
+Ultraman is a sequel to Ultraman: A Special Effects Fantasy Series.
+It is made by the crew from both Japan and American countries.

 It has spectacular battles, and even though it lacks a bit of humor side, you can still enjoy it till the end.

 The story sets in the world of Remnants, where humanity is fighting back against creatures known as Grimm.

 Four teenage girls with different abilities form a team RWBY and train themselves to fight against these monsters.